 What is a high-credit-limit credit card?

 This is commonly defined as a card with a credit limit of at least $10,000.
-You’ll typically need excellent credit to get a limit above this amount.
+Some of the best cards for people with excellent credit typically have a limit above this amount.

 What are high-credit-limit credit cards used for?